 Leading coaching authorities worldwide have created an adaptable reference document that facilitates the development and certification of coaches.
 The International Sport Coaching Framework provides sport federations, coaching organisations, and educational institutions with a set of principles, supportive research, and a common language for designing, benchmarking, and refining coach education and development programmes.

-The International Sport Coaching Framework Version 1.2 was developed jointly by the International Council for Coaching Excellence (ICCE), the Association of Summer Olympic International Federations (ASOIF) and Leeds Metropolitan University (LMU) with the aim of establishing universal standards for coaching education, including definitions, guidelines, and recommendations on the primary functions of a coach; roles and responsibilities of a coach in athlete development; qualifications, knowledge and core competences needed for coaching effectively; and methods by which coaches are educated, developed and certified.
+The International Sport Coaching Framework Version 1.2 was developed jointly by the International Council for Coaching Excellence (ICCE), the Association of Summer Olympic International Federations (ASOIF) and Leeds Beckett University (LBU) with the aim of establishing universal standards for coaching education, including definitions, guidelines, and recommendations on the primary functions of a coach; roles and responsibilities of a coach in athlete development; qualifications, knowledge and core competences needed for coaching effectively; and methods by which coaches are educated, developed and certified.

 The first International Sport Coaching Framework was introduced at the 2012 Summer Olympics and Paralympics in London.
-The 1.2 version of the International Sport Coaching Framework will be unveiled at the ICCE Global Coach Conference 2013, September 11–13, in Durban, South Africa.
+The 1.2 version of the International Sport Coaching Framework was unveiled at the ICCE Global Coach Conference 2013, in Durban, South Africa.
 The ICCE Global Coach Conference brings together coaches, coach educators, researchers, sport scientists, technical directors and sport administrators to address issues in coaching, coach education, high performance coaching and coaches representation and to share experiences with the best coaching experts in the world.

 Published by Human Kinetics, Champaign, Illinois, the Framework incorporates informed feedback, high-quality research, and best practices from around the world to provide sport federations, coaching organisations, international federations and educational institutions with primary considerations for designing, benchmarking and refining their coaching education and certification programmes.
 The result is an authoritative yet adaptable document that facilitates the development of coaches and, ultimately, the enrichment of sport for all.